 For centuries, people from across the globe have used essential oils.
-Each essential oil has different properties that benefit different elements of your physical or emotional wellbeing.
-There are many ways that you can use the oils, but most people just add them to a diffuser.
-If you are lucky enough to have a steam room, then this is one place that you can use the essential oils that you may not have considered.
-Here is an overview of how to use essential oils in a steam room and some suggestions for the oils you should use.
+Each essential oil has different properties that benefit different elements of your physical or emotional well being.
+There are many ways that you can use the essential oils, but most people just add them to a diffuser.
+If you are lucky enough to be able to take steam showers at home, then this is one place that you can use the essential oils that you may not have considered.
+Here is an overview of how to use essential oils in steam room and some suggestions for the different types of essential oils you can use.

 How to Use Essential Oils in a Steam Room

-Before you start using essential oils in your steam room, you must understand how to use them correctly and safely.
+Before you start using essential oils in your home steam room, you must understand how to use them correctly and safely.
 Here are some tips for creating an aromatherapy steam experience that’s as good as you’ll find at your local spa.

 - Some steam systems are intended for use with essential oils and have a built-in pod or carrier.
 In this case, make sure you follow the instructions carefully to use the oils with the system correctly.

-- If your steam room is not designed for use with essential oils, do not try to do DIY to the system as there are other options.
+- If your steam shower is not designed for use with essential oils, do not try to do DIY to the system as there are other options.

 - One option if your system is not for use with oils is to put approximately 20 drops of your chosen essential oil on a facecloth or cotton ball, then place this on the floor of the steam room.